How To Get Your Card in Oregon, USA. How To Get Your Card elsewhere in the USA, and around the World, also.

 Thanks to Americans For Safe Access (ASA) for the map, info and all the great things they do!

-There is a split between the U. S. federal and many state governments over medical marijuana policy.
+Legally, there is a split between the U. S. federal and many state governments over medical marijuana policy.
 On June 6, 2005, the Supreme Court, in Gonzales v.
 Raich, ruled in a 6-3 decision that Congress has the right to outlaw medicinal cannabis, thus subjecting all patients to federal prosecution even in states where the treatment is legalized.
-Currently, there are at least sixteen states with medical marijuana laws in effect on the books: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Michigan, Montana, Nevada, New Mexico, Oregon, Rhode Island, Vermont, New Jersey and Washington, plus the District of Columbia.
-Maryland's law does not legalize possession of medical cannabis, but rather makes it a non-incarcerable offense with a maximum penalty of a $100 fine.
 The case brought into tension two themes of the Rehnquist court: the limits it has imposed on the federal government and the latitude it has afforded law enforcement officers.
 Joining Justice John Paul Stevens's majority decision were Justices Anthony Kennedy, David Souter, Ruth Bader Ginsburg, and Stephen Breyer.
 Justice Antonin Scalia wrote separately to say he agreed with the result, though not the majority's reasoning.
 Chief Justice William Rehnquist and Justices Sandra Day O'Connor and Clarence Thomas dissented.
+LEGAL for All: Currently, four (4) states - Alaska, Colorado Oregon, and Washington, plus the District of Columbia - have Legalized, making it Medical for Everybody.
+Also, in Michigan, several municipalities have passed laws favorable towards legalization.
+This does not legalize its use in the state just as state laws are over-ridden by federal.

 State Medical Marijuana Laws

-I. Eighteen states and DC have enacted laws that legalized medical marijuana, and two (2) of those states have Legalized, making it Medical for Everybody:
+I. Twenty-plus states and DC have enacted laws that legalized medical marijuana, and four (4) of those states have Legalized, making it Medical for Everybody:

 State Year Passed How Passed